kevinmcaleer/kevsrobots.com/web/_how_it_works/tact.md

         print("Button released!")
 ```

 In the code above, the function `debounce` generates the button states.
 If the button state changes, it waits 50 milliseconds before checking the state again.
-If the state is still the same after the delay, the new state is considered valid and is yielded to
+If the state is still the same after the delay, the new state is considered valid and is yielded to.

+---